Which Vibe Channel Should I Use?

 No. Most organisations use a combination of channels to maximise reach and reinforce messages.

 Different channels serve different purposes.
-For example, Digital Signage can create broad awareness across shared spaces, while Screensaver or Wallpaper channels reinforce the same message for desk-based employees over time.
+For example, Digital Signage can create broad awareness across shared spaces, while Lock Screen or Wallpaper channels reinforce the same message for desk-based employees over time.

 Using a mix of channels is often more effective than relying on a single one, as combining channels improves message reach and clarity across different audiences.